eeneseryonar22-cyber/Windows-FPS-Optimizer/README.md

   * BIOS, ReBAR/SAM, and XMP/DOCP configurations.
   * Windows visual effects, startup management, and driver guidelines.
   * Fr33thy optimization steps and in-app (Steam, Discord) performance tweaks.

+### ⚠️ Important Note for OLED Monitor Users (Burn-in Risk)
+> **EN:** OLED panels offer amazing image quality because each pixel emits its own light; however, static elements left on the screen for too long can cause physical pixel wear and **permanent burn-in** risk.
+> - **Performance Modes & Brightness:** Power/performance tweaks do not burn pixels directly, but they can keep the display at higher brightness levels.
+High brightness and accompanied heat accelerate the aging process of OLED pixels.
+> - **Precautions:** Do not disable automatic screen timeout or sleep modes when away from your PC; enable taskbar auto-hide, hide desktop icons, and opt for static black backgrounds or frequently changing wallpapers.

 ### 🛠️ How to Use
 1. **Automatic:** Right-click `FPS_Tweaks.bat`, select **Run as Administrator**, and restart your PC.